Bruhthatscool/KTULLM_TRIALS/README.md

  ### Project Description
-- [This project aims to create a fine-tuned language model specialized in the KTU (Kerala Technological University) syllabus.
+- This project aims to create a fine-tuned language model specialized in the KTU (Kerala Technological University) syllabus.
 The goal is to develop a resource that can answer questions, summarize content, and provide insights based on the KTU curriculum, making study and revision easier for students.
-By fine-tuning a language model on KTU-specific content such as textbooks, syllabus documents, and past question papers, we can create a powerful tool for academic assistance.]
+By fine-tuning a language model on KTU-specific content such as textbooks, syllabus documents, and past question papers, we can create a powerful tool for academic assistance.

 ### Academic resource collection

 ### The solution

 ## Technical Details
+### Technologies/Components Used
+For Software
+- Languages Python
+- Framesworks Unsloth
+- Libraries transformer
+- Tools pandas

+  For Hardware
+  -pc

+  ### Implementation
+  For Software:

+  # Installation

+  #Run

+  ### Project Documentation
+  For Software

+  # Sreenshots
+  ![Screenshot1]
+  *Caption

+  # Diagrams

+  # Schematic & Circuit

+  # Build Photos

+  ### Project Demo

+  # Video

+  # Additional Demos

+  ## Team Contributions
+  - [Sabari]: []
+  - [Haridev]: []
+  - [Anna]: []

+    ---